enkidevs/curriculum/python/core/meet-python/python-hello-world.md

 ## Practice

-Complete the following code snippet such that it respects python3 syntax:
+Update the following code snippet to be compatible with python3:

 ```python
 print ???